TREMEC Corporation

 TREMEC (Transmisiones y Equipos Mecánicos SA de CV, formerly Transmission Technology Corporation, TTC) is a manufacturer of automobile transmissions and drivetrain components based in Querétaro, Mexico.

 Company

 Torque transfer solutions from TREMEC are found in products ranging from supercars and high-performance sports cars to severe duty, vocational and commercial vehicles worldwide.
 The portfolio of products includes manual transmissions, dual-clutch transmissions, hybrid and electric vehicle (EV) solutions, gears, driveshafts, clutches, mechatronic systems, transmission control units, and control software.

-The company has its US operations based in Novi, Michigan.
-This deals with sales, marketing and engineering office (and was, until 2018, based in Wixom, Michigan).
-Production facilities are located in Pedro Escobedo and Santiago de Querétaro, in Mexico, and Zedelgem (Bruges area) in Belgium.
+The company is headquartered in Santiago de Querétaro, Mexico and has its US operations based in Novi, Michigan.
+This location assembles the TR-9080 Dual Clutch Transmission as well as housing sales, marketing and engineering (and was, until 2017, based in Plymouth, Michigan).
+Production facilities are also located in Pedro Escobedo and Santiago de Querétaro, in Mexico, and Zedelgem (Bruges area) in Belgium.
+Research and Development is based in the Belgium location and engineering is also located in Queretaro.
 TREMEC is a wholly owned subsidiary of KUO Group, which is based in Mexico City.

 Some of the first TREMEC products were originally designed by Borg-Warner, including the widely used T-56.